Edelgard, the Empress, the Flame Emperor, the woman who had a hand in his father's death- raises her axe to swing down at Dimitri.

 “Sothis,” he spoke, wanting to remind her that it was simply human mortality.
 That he was bound to die sooner or later and that it so happens that he was fated to die young.

 “Stop right there!
-I know about human mortality, Byleth,” Sothis snaps again, her expression daring him to speak up, “but since when does a goddess bow down to death?”
+I know about human mortality, Byleth,” Sothis yelled again, her expression daring him to speak up.
+“But, since when, does a goddess bow down to death?”

 Byleth mind pauses for a moment, truly considering her words.
 Surely, Sothis cannot bring him back to life.
 It went against the basic law of nature itself, and if Sothis had such power surely he would’ve known.